Electric pen: Mimeograph

 Edison started selling the rights to manufacture and market the pens as early as the end of 1876, but it was not until the mid-1880s that the A.B.
 Dick Company finally ended up with the rights and patent to the invention.
 The Chicago manufacturer went on to create the mimeograph, an electric pen spin-off marketed specifically as "Edison’s Mimeograph" under his permission.
 Unlike the electric pen, the mimeograph sold with relative success, and the A.B.
 Dick Company remained in business until 2004.

 Tattoo industry

 After its usefulness as a writing implement had ended, the electric pen was adapted to fulfill an entirely different role.
 In 1891, a New York City tattoo artist Samuel O’Reilly repurposed the electric pen’s design to be used as the first electric tattoo needle.
-What was previously done by hand was now done at a much faster pace thanks to this revolutionary device.
-Around this time, tattoos were starting to rise as a cultural phenomenon thanks to their popularity among European nobility.
+What was previously done by hand was now done much faster thanks to this revolutionary device.
+Around this time, tattoos started to rise as a cultural phenomenon thanks to their popularity among European nobility.
 O’Reilly took advantage of this and produced an electric tattoo needle to give him the edge in this new market.
 O’Reilly enjoyed considerable success until his abrupt death in 1908.
 Charles Wagner, O’Reilly’s apprentice, inherited the business from his master.